rockiger/akiee/backlog.md

 - [ ] green for doing
 - [ ] blue for todo
 - [ ] grey for done

+## TODO As a user I want akie appiering in a the suitable to my operating system, that it feels like a native app:

+acc:

+- [ ] Ubuntu Ambiance on Ubuntu
+- [ ] Some Mac Theme on MAC
+- [ ] Windows 8 Theme on Windows

 ## DONE As the user I want to see all my DOING's after livewookie is started, that I can begin with my work instantly.